cfournie/segmentation.evaluation/doc/source/index.rst

 Segmentation Evaluation using segeval
 *************************************

-This package is a collection of tools and metrics for evaluating segmentation.
+This package is a collection of metrics and a `command-line interface <#commandline-usage>`_ for evaluating segmentation.
 A variety of metrics are provided, including:

 * Segmentation Similarity (S) [FournierInkpen2012]_;
 * WindowDiff;